Last Updated on 26 July 2021 by Dan

 I put this here because it’s basically ditto on the above – use exactly the same principles to check on your home, car and pet insurance.
 Again, I recommend Moneysupermarket for running a quick comparison and the above links will take you there.

-Simply another area which is a simple bit of paperwork that can result in big saving.
+Simply another area where a simple bit of paperwork and research can result in big saving.

 I’m going to beat this drum again – the single most simple thing you can do in terms of effort versus benefit to improve your savings is to start collecting cashback when online shopping with TopCashback.